emmacoye/DJ-JPG/README.md

 # DJ-JPG

-DJ-JPG is a web application that integrates with the Spotify Web API to generate custom playlists based on AI-driven image analysis.
-Users authenticate with Spotify, upload an image, and receive a playlist whose mood, energy, and genre are inferred from visual features in the image—turning memories into a personalized soundtrack.
+DJ-JPG is a web application that integrates with the Spotify Web API to generate playlists based on AI-driven image analysis.
+Users authenticate with Spotify, upload an image, and receive a playlist whose mood, energy, and genre are inferred from the image's visual features.
+DJ-JPG is turning memories into a personalized soundtrack.

 ## How It Works